TanabeLab/JOS-3/README.md

   which outputs only important parameters such as local skin temperatures or core temperature.
   * Set the parameters as the list format.
     (for example, if you want to see the data of ) ["BFsk", "BFcr", "Tar"].
-  * If you want to see ex_output is "all", all parameters are output.q
+  * If you want to see the all outputs, set ex_output to "all".

 ```python
 import jos3